pact-foundation/pact_broker/lib/pact_broker/doc/views/webhooks.markdown

 #### Event types

+`contract_published:` triggered every time a contract is published.
+It is not recommended to trigger your provider verification build every time a contract is published - see `contract_content_changed` below.

 `contract_content_changed:` triggered when the content of the contract has changed since the previous publication.
 If `base_equality_only_on_content_that_affects_verification_results` is set to `true` in the configuration (the default), any changes to whitespace, ordering of keys, or the ordering of the `interactions` or `messages` will be ignored, and will not trigger this event.
+It is recommended to trigger a provider verification build for this event.

 `provider_verification_published:` triggered whenever a provider publishes a verification.